jdyelle/jdyelle.github.io/Tutorials/ESwithNginx/index.md

 ![Nginx Load Balancing](Screenshots/02nginx_loadbalancer.png)

-Ok now let's get really fancy.
-Maybe not as fancy as [Karel's post on Nginx tricks](https://www.elastic.co/blog/playing-http-tricks-nginx) because this is just a beginning proof-of-concept thing, but still... let's take a crack at building some authentication.
+Ok now let's get fancy and authenticate with SSL.
 First, let's generate some ssl keys.
 We're doing this in test.
 Please promise me you won't use self-signed keys for the servers on your production cluster.
-But for the purposes of this tutorial, we're going to do it.
-It might be easier to not use self-signed keys with the amount of questions that OpenSSL asks for metadata anyway (I kid, I kid.)
+For the purposes of this tutorial, it will demonstrate our concept.

 ````
 [root@ESNode1 ~]# openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout nginx-selfsigned.key -out nginx-selfsigned.crt